niccybuzz/niccybuzz/README.md

 - 👋 Hi, I’m @niccybuzz
-- 🌱 I’m currently a Master's software development student at Queen's University Belfast
+- 🌱 I’m recently graduated with a Master's in software development at Queen's University Belfast
-- 💞️ I’m looking to collaborate on beginner friendly web dev and Java projects!
+- 💞️ I’m particularly interested in low-level programming, assembly, and ethical hacking.
+- I'm currently looking for a graduate-level software engineer position in the UK/Mainland Europe.
-- 📫 How to reach me: fire me a message on instagram.com/niccybuzz
+- You can reach me on LinkedIn at www.linkedin.com/in/callum-burns-3447b4166

 <!---
 niccybuzz/niccybuzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.